Lorentz83/alps/benchmarks/README.md

 which should offer 2.1 Mbit/s of transfer speed ([Wikipedia](https://en.wikipedia.org/wiki/Bluetooth#Bluetooth_2.0_+_EDR)).
 But here we see barely 230Kbit/s.
+Which is 230.000 bauds, much lower than the 1.382.400 the module is set.

 Honestly, I feel that the bluetooth protocol is terribly complex and I'm not even sure which bluetooth version my laptop supports.
 I just